bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 Misconfiguration (whether unintentional or malicious) can prevent reachability or cause poor network performance (increased latency, jitter, etc.).
+Misconfiguration of security credentials can cause a denial of service condition for the Babel routing protocol.
 The information in this model discloses network topology, which can be used to mount subsequent attacks on traffic traversing the network.